DigitalMedia Presentation System 300 w/Acoustic Echo Cancellation

 DM 8G+ requires just one CAT5e wire run to each location, transporting high-definition video, audio, and Ethernet for each device without compromise.
 Power over DM (PoDM) is supplied over the same CAT5e connection, providing a centralized power source for all compatible transmitters and receivers.[2,3]

 Crestron DigitalMedia 8G+ technology is designed using HDBaseT Alliance specifications, ensuring interoperability with third-party HDBaseT products.
 Via DM 8G+, the DMPS-300-C-AEC can be connected directly to any HDBaseT compliant source or display device without requiring a DM® transmitter or receiver.
-The DMPS-300-C-AEC supports 5Play, the feature set of HDBaseT that converges uncompressed full HD digital video, audio, Ethernet, power and control signals through a single CAT5e or CAT6 cable over distances up to 328 ft (100m).

 6-Channel Microphone Mixer

 For a complete presentation or conferencing solution, the DMPS-300-C-AEC includes built-in mixing and processing for six microphones.
-Each mic input provides selectable mic or line level with 40 dB gain adjustment, switchable 48V phantom power, fully-adjustable gating, compression, limiting, and 4-band EQ.
+Each mic input provides selectable mic or line level with 60 dB of gain adjustment, switchable 48V phantom power, fully-adjustable gating, compression, limiting, and 4-band EQ.
 Sophisticated matrix mixing allows for a completely different stereo mix of all 6 microphones at each of the DMPS-300-C-AEC's seven outputs.

 Acoustic Echo Cancellation